learn-compsci/mathematical-techniques/content/Unit 4.md

 ```

 How do we analyse the running time of such an algorithm?
-While this is an advanced topic that we will not cover too comprehensively in this module, I think it serves as a good example of why we need to know about recurrences and the proof by induction: It will help us analyse and understand recursive algorithms (among many other concepts in computer science).
+While this is an advanced topic that we will not cover too comprehensively in this module, I think it serves as a good example of why we need to know about recurrences and the proof by induction: it will help us analyse and understand recursive algorithms (among many other concepts in computer science).

 ## Recurrence Relations